-John R. Justice Student Loan Repayment ProgramDue to budget reductions, there is no money allocated to pay any new awards for this program in 2014.
+John R. Justice Student Loan Repayment ProgramDue to budget reductions, there is no funding for new awards.

 To encourage qualified individuals to enter into employment and remain employed as prosecutors and public defenders, the New York State Division of Criminal Justice Services (DCJS) and the New York State Higher Education Services Corporation (HESC) have partnered to jointly administer the John R. Justice Student Loan Repayment Program (JRJ).